inspec/inspec-aws/docs/resources/aws_vpc.md

 ## Matchers

 This InSpec audit resource has the following special matchers.
-For a full list of available matchers, please visit our [matchers page](https://www.inspec.io/docs/reference/matchers/).
+For a complete list of available matchers, please visit our [matchers page](https://www.inspec.io/docs/reference/matchers/).

 ### be\_default